maxlemieux/express-notepad/README.md

 Click the "pencil" icon at top right of the screen at any time to create a new note.

 Click the name of a note on the left side to load that note.
 Click "Save" when done editing it to save your changes.

+To delete a note, click the "trash" icon next to the name of the note on the left hand side of the screen.

 ## Demo
 The app is deployed to Heroku (beware, notes may have been inserted from the wild...)